 Source: Fidelity National Financial

-Fidelity National Financial, Inc. (NYSE: FNF), a Fortune 500 provider of products and outsourced services and solutions to financial institutions and the real estate industry, and its Fidelity Information Services ("Fidelity") division announced today that CIB Marine Bancshares, Inc. (CIB Marine) will implement Fidelity's ImageCentre, Branch Capture Xpress and Voyager check imaging solutions across its network of 41 banking offices located throughout Wisconsin, Illinois, Indiana, Nebraska, Nevada, Arizona and Florida.
+Fidelity National Financial, Inc. (NYSE: FNF), a Fortune 500 provider of products and outsourced services and solutions to financial institutions and the real estate industry, and its Fidelity Information Services (Fidelity) division announced today that Fidelity's ImageCentre and Voyager check imaging solutions are now transmitting daily image cash letters to the Federal Reserve Banks.